 Thus far, the authentication mechanism of Multics is essentially the same as for most other remote-accessed systems.
 However, Multics uses several extra measures related to user authentication, which are not often found in other systems.
-For one. all use of the system, whether interactive or absentee (batch) is authenticated interactively.
+For one, all use of the system, whether interactive or absentee (batch) is authenticated interactively.
 That is, initiation of a batch job is not done on the basis of information found in a card reader.
 Arriving card decks are read in and held in on-line storage by a system process, for which an operator is responsible.
 All absentee jobs, whether they are to be controlled by files created from cards or files constructed interactively or files constructed by another program, must be initiated by some job already on the system, and whose legitimacy has been previously authenticated.
 Although a chain of absentee job requests can be developed, the chain must have begun with an interactive job, which requires interactive authentication.
 In the simplest case, the individual responsible goes to an interactive console, identifies and authenticates himself, and requests execution of the job represented by the incoming card deck.
-If necessary, the request will automatically wait until the card deck arrives, so that the user need not wait for the operator or for a card reader queue\.
-Thus, no job is every run without prior positive identification of the responsible party.
-Note that for installations in which responsibility for card controlled jobs is considered unimportant, it is rather trivial to construct a Multics program, run under the responsibility of the card reader can be well-defined.
-The alternative of sending a system programmer into the computer room with instructions to directly patch the system or its data may leave no audit trail and almost certainly encourages sloppy practice.

-operator, which accepts and runs as a job anything found in the card reader.
+If necessary, the request will automatically wait until the card deck arrives, so that the user need not wait for the operator or for a card reader queue.\ Thus, no job is ever run without prior positive identification of the responsible party.
+Note that for installations in which responsibility for card controlled jobs is considered unimportant, it is rather trivial to construct a Multics program, run under the responsibility of the card reader operator, which accepts and runs as a job anything found in the card reader.
 All such jobs would be run in processes bearing the principal identifier of the card reader operator, and are thus constrained in the range of on-line information which they can access.
 The inviolate principle of access control remains that on-line authentication of identity, by presenting a password, is required in order to start a process labeled with a particular desired principal identifier.
 Note also that the fact that a job happens to be operated without an interactive terminal has no bearing on its privileges, except as explicitly controlled by its principal identifier.
 Finally, to handle the situation where a busy researcher asks a friend to submit the batch job, a proxy login scheme permits the friend to identify himself, under his own password, and then request that the job be run under the principal identifier of the original researcher.
-The system will permit proxy logins only if the person responsible for the principal identifier to be used has previously authorized such logins by giving a list of proxies\.
+The system will permit logins only if the person responsible for the principal identifier to be used has previously authorized proxy logins by giving a list of proxies.\